Hurricane safety and preparedness

 - Prevent infectious diseases.
 Do not eat or drink anything that has come into contact with flood water.
 Encourage your people to practice good hygiene, washing their hands with soap when running water is available and using hand sanitizer when it’s not.

 - Contact your insurance company.
 Your insurance company needs to know about any damages to your facility as soon as it’s safe to reach out.
-It will be able to advise you as to next steps.
+They will be able to advise you as to next steps.